 Puyehue Lake is the first destination that will welcome you on this route.
 True to its Mapudungun meaning, “place of fish,” the lake is a paradise for trout and salmon sport fishing, as well as a perfect place for kayaking or traditional boating.

-From its volcanic sand beaches in sectors like Ñilque, you get privileged views of the Mocho-Choshuenco volcano.
-The lake is not administratively part of the National Park; instead, it acts as its geographical boundary and main gateway.
+From its volcanic sand beaches in areas like Ñilque, you get stunning views of the Mocho-Choshuenco volcano.
+The lake is not administratively part of the National Park; instead, it serves as its geographical boundary and main entrance.

 Puyehue Hot Springs and Aguas Calientes Hot Springs